Wolf College Top 10 Lostproofing Skills

 - Go the Easiest Route by Considering Vegetation, such as avoiding wetland plants.

-Chris Chisholm is founder and co-owner of Wolf Camp and the Conservation College.
+Chris Chisholm is founder and co-owner of Wolf Camp & School of Natural Science.
 For some excellent and practical modern navigation tips, also be sure to read the quick https://www.mountaineers.org/blog/the-frugal-navigator by John Godino, Navigation Instructor with the Mazamas.